-In the United States, it is estimated that one in every 68 children has been identified with autism spectrum disorder (ASD) according to estimates from CDC's Autism and Developmental Disabilities Monitoring (ADDM) Network.
+In the United States, it is estimated that 1 in every 59 children has been identified with autism spectrum disorder (ASD) according to estimates from CDC's Autism and Developmental Disabilities Monitoring (ADDM) Network.

 Bridging the Disability Employment Divide for Individuals on the Autism Spectrum.